Cypherman1/cypherblock-eos-wiki/RoadMap.md

 - Votting portal
 - Wallet
+- Improving SEO

 ## Side chains support

-Our roadmap covers the following side chains:
+Our roadmap is to support following side chains:

 - Telos
 - Worbli

 ## Documentation

 - [x] Make it easier for everyone to find their way around.
-Buils our documentation, wiki.
+Build our documentation, wiki.
 - :runner: Create overview videos.

 ## Summary